sambett/female-farmers-health-analysis/README.md

 ---

-*For additional details, please refer to the technical documentation in the `/reports` directory.*
+*For additional details, please refer to the technical documentation in the `1.1farmers report` directory.*